Arenyx/University-Guards/will-character.md

 ### Class
 Thief
 ### Alignment
+Chaotic

-Chaotic (Leap into danger without a plan.)
+    Leap into danger without a plan

 ### Race
 Human

     You are a professional.
 When you spout lore or discern realities about criminal activities, take +1.

 ## Abilities
 Assign these scores to your stats: 16 (+2), 15 (+1), 13 (+1), 12 (+0), 9 (+0), 8 (-1)